PIpeIQ/pipeiq-framework/README.md

 ## Architecture

-The protocol is built on two foundational layers:
+The framework is built on two foundational layers:

 ### 1. Blockchain-Native Primitives
 - ✅ Solana Smart Contracts (Rust)